cantierecreativo/publiccode-issueopener/README.md

 bundle
 ```

+Copy `.env.sample` to `.env` and fill the appropriate values.

 ## Running

 Two scripts are provided:

-`runner.rb` is an infinite loop that runs the main script and then sleeps for a while.
+`runner.rb` is an infinite loop that runs the main script and then sleeps for a while

 `main.rb` is reads the repo list then checks and opens issues

 Just exec: